 Welcome to my web site with details of my books in the series The William Stewart Saga.

 There are three books in the William Stewart Saga.
-Two of them have been released.
-Hopefully, the third will be released in this year.
+All three have now been released.

 The books deal with William Thomas Stewart's journey from Ireland and through the Australian eastern gold fields covering the period between about 1850 and 1920.

 Many immigrants came to Australia in the 1800's.
 One of them was my great grandfather and this is his story.
 Family history has it that he disappeared around 1902.
 There has always been much speculation as to what happened to him.

 This saga tells my version, mostly based on supposition and a lively imagination.

 I hope you enjoy the books and please note that the story is mostly fiction.
 With that in mind, many people came to Australia the way described in An Ocean Away, lived in Ballarat and took part in the Eureka stockade as described in Gold Rush, and went west over the Blue Mountains to the Bathurst region as described in Beyond the Mountains.
 While the story is based on William Stewart, I hope that it's not only his story that is of interest, but that the story is also seen as a record of the people at that time.
 There are many real people in the story, people that I know had contact with William.